 Financing Options for Condominiums

-Freddie Mac, FHA, or VA.
-These agencies have their lists of approved condos that meet their standards.
-If any of these agencies support the condo project, getting financing from lenders that follow their guidelines may be more manageable.
+You can use tools to estimate your monthly payments and interest rates.
+Before you apply for a condo loan check if the condo project is approved by Fannie Mae, Freddie Mac, FHA or VA.
+These agencies have lists of approved condos that meet their standards.
+If any of these agencies support the condo project it may be easier to get financing from lenders that follow their guidelines.

 What Are The Benefits And Downsides Of Buying A Condo?